dsc-courses/dsc40a-2024-sp/faqs.md

 I hope this helps!

 ### Why does the design matrix have a column of all 1s?
+- This is done to enable the dot product between the design matrix and coefficient matrix to obtain $$y$$.
+If this wasn't the case, it would not be possible to multiply the 2 matrices and hence obtain the $$y$$ matrix!

 ### What is the projection of $$\vec{y}$$ onto $$\text{span}(\vec{x})$$ – is it $$w^*$$ or $$w^* \vec{x}$$?